Workflow for OP PSD2 Confirmation of Funds API

 1. End user or a representative service requests confirmation of funds

-The end user and/or the service they are consuming requests to know whether the card has a specified amount of money available.
+The end user and/or the service they are consuming request to know whether a card has a specified amount of money available.

 To begin interacting with the Confirmation of Funds API, the client application authenticates with the Oauth Client Credentials Flow using scope fundsconfirmations.
 Note that any given request may only contain one scope.